akhilreddyuppula/Fine-Tuned-Qwen-for-Domain-Specific-Text-Transfer/README.md

 - Built on the **Qwen** model accessed through the **Hugging Face** ecosystem.
 - Framed as a **style transfer** task: the content stays fixed while the stylistic surface changes.
-- <!-- VERIFY: state whether you fine-tuned the model on a dataset, or used prompting/in-context conditioning.
-These are different claims — describe exactly what you did. -->

 ## Tech Stack